Cooperation and the social brain hypothesis in primate social networks: Discussion

+From a theoretical perspective, our work is also limited by the assumptions made by Allen et al.'s theory \cite{Allen2017Nature}.
+Specifically, their theory assumes fixed, undirected networks and binary strategies (i.e., cooperation or defection).
+Such assumptions do not realistically represent primate social networks, which may be dynamic, have asymmetric ties (i.e., individual A grooms individual B more than the reverse), and be characterized by complex behavioral strategies.
+This lack of an explicit connection between models and reality has been recognized as a major challenge in evolutionary game theory \cite{jusup2022}.
+The strength of Allen et al.'s results and others is in providing insight into the general mechanisms of the evolution of cooperation \cite{akcay2020}.
+Our study addresses this gap by showing that predictions from the social brain hypothesis, based on observations, are in line with those from evolutionary game theory.

-We found that the weighted clustering coefficient negatively contributes to evolution of cooperation and that the unweighted clustering coefficient does not have effect, at least for the best five models.
-This result is apparently inconsistent with spatial reciprocity, which dictates that high clustering in networks promotes cooperation \cite{NowakMay1992Nature, hauert2001, Nowak2006Science}.
-In fact, these results have been derived for the fraction of cooperators in the quasi-stationary state of evolutionary dynamics in relatively large networks rather than the fixation probability for the cooperator strategy; we examined the latter quantity in this study.
+Despite these caveats, the present results allow us to make several additional observations.
+For example, we observe that cooperation spreads less easily on networks in which individuals tend to have many social partners (i.e., large average degree) or tend to form clusters (i.e., connected triangles).
+While the former observation agrees with the literature \cite{Ohtsuki2006Nature, Allen2017Nature}, the latter is apparently inconsistent with the concept of spatial reciprocity, which states that high clustering in networks promotes cooperation \cite{NowakMay1992Nature, hauert2001, Nowak2006Science}.
+In fact, results supporting spatial reciprocity have been derived for the fraction of cooperators in the quasi-stationary state of evolutionary dynamics in relatively large networks rather than the fixation probability for the cooperator strategy; we examined the latter quantity in this study.
 The effect of clustering on the fixation probability for cooperation is not systematically known.
 For example, some numerical simulations suggest that clustering, which is present in most empirical networks, does not facilitate the fixation of cooperation \cite{Ohtsuki2006Nature, wu2014}.
 Therefore, our results are in fact not contradictory to the known results for spatial reciprocity, and fixation of cooperation in clustered networks remains to be investigated.

 Cooperative group living is often advantageous in the animal kingdom because it can provide protection from predators and increase the efficiency of foraging tactics \cite{alexander1974, kappeler2006}.
 However, one of the most commonly cited disadvantages to cooperative group living is the increase in disease transmission potential \cite{alexander1974, freeland1976}.
 In fact, previous work suggests that the average degree is the most important aspect of network structure in determining the transmission potential for pathogens on a network \cite{collier2022}.
 Our results show that average degree is negatively associated with the evolution of cooperation, a finding supported by previous theoretical work \cite{Ohtsuki2006Nature}.
 Given that small average degrees are beneficial for both enhancing cooperation and reducing pathogen transmission opportunity, cooperation and protection against disease transmission potential might have coevolved through a decrease in the average degree of social networks.
 Maintaining contacts is also costly for individuals.
 However, a large average degree helps robustness of networks against node and edge failures \cite{cohen2010, Brask2021JCompNetw}.
 We may be able to further discussion of the evolution of network structure and social brain hypotheses by simultaneously taking into account multiple functions of animal society such as cooperation, protection against infection, robustness, and communication efficiency.